-FIRE 301 Fire Company Officership - Tactics and Strategy
+FIRE-301 Fire Company Officership - Tactics and Strategy 3 Credit Hours

 This course provides the principles of fire ground control through utilization of personnel, equipment, and extinguishing agents.

-FIRE 400 Special Study in Fire Science

-This course involves independent work on a selected topic under the direction of members of the Fire Science Department.
+FIRE-400 Special Study in Fire Science - Special Study in Fire Sci 1 Credit Hour This course involves independent work on a selected topic under the direction of members of the Fire Science Department.
 Limited to two courses per student.
-Prerequisite: approval of the department chair and division dean.
+Prerequisite: approval of the Department Chair and Division Dean.